If you have an Attorney General case, please contact them at: 1-800-252-8014

 ICSS - INTEGRATED CHILD SUPPORT SYSTEM

 The El Paso County Domestic Relations Office assists parents in obtaining the financial support necessary for their children to grow up and succeed in life.
 El Paso County enhanced its child support services by implementing the ICSS program, a partnership of the Domestic Relations Office, Family District Courts, District Clerk, and the Office of the Attorney General (OAG).

 ICSS is an early intervention program.
-Every new divorce and paternity order is automatically enrolled in ICSS since 2013.
+Every new temporary or final order that contains Child Support, Medical Support, or Dental Support is eligible to apply for services either by completing a record of support order form or an application under forms with our office.
 Cases where a child is receiving Medicaid or temporary assistance to needy families are transferred and monitored by the Office of Attorney General.

 ICSS monitors child support and medical support obligations from the date they are ordered by the Court to the end of the obligation date.
 ICSS offers parent locator services and provides review and adjustment of child support orders.